Tundra Space

 Summary

-We are running a small, early-phase research study across several hospitals in Melbourne, Australia.
+The Investigators are running a small, early-phase research study across several hospitals in Melbourne, Australia.
 The study will involve up to 100 young adults between the ages of 18 and 55 who have had a stroke.
-Our goal is to test how practical it is to carry out a detailed health assessment process-called "deep phenotyping"-with this group.
+The goal is to test how practical it is to carry out a detailed health assessment process-called "deep phenotyping"-with this group.
 This process involves collecting a wide range of information and samples from stroke survivors to better understand each participant's condition.
-We'll look at how well this approach works in practice, including how easy it is to use, whether it's done consistently, and how acceptable it is to participants.
-At the same time, we'll also explore how different factors-such as biological markers (biomarkers), age, sex, type of stroke, lifestyle, and environment-might be related to stroke recovery.
-This pilot study will help us prepare for larger studies in the future.
+The Investigators will look at how well this approach works in practice, including how easy it is to use, whether it's done consistently, and how acceptable it is to participants.
+At the same time, the Investigators will also explore how different factors-such as biological markers (biomarkers), age, sex, type of stroke, lifestyle, and environment-might be related to stroke recovery.
+This pilot study will prepare for larger studies in the future.

 Key Details